open-cluster-management-io/enhancements/enhancements/sig-policy/89-operator-policy-kind/README.md

 upgrade InstallPlans for the operator. *It has no effect when the policy is in "mustnothave" mode*.
 This only affects InstallPlans for operators that are already installed on the cluster, which upgrade or replace the operator; initial InstallPlans for an operator can be approved regardless of this flag.
 Allowed values here include `Automatic` and `None`.
-If not set, the controller will behave as if it were set to `Automatic`.

-Only when the policy is operating as if `spec.upgradeApproval` was set to `Automatic`, and the `spec.versions` field is empty (allowing all versions of the operator) will the subscription managed by this policy have its `installPlanApproval` field set to `Automatic`.
+Only when the policy's `spec.upgradeApproval` is set to `Automatic`, and the `spec.versions` field is empty (allowing all versions of the operator) will the subscription managed by this policy have its `installPlanApproval` field set to `Automatic`.
 Otherwise, the field will be set to `Manual`, but it should be noted that this controller will approve InstallPlans matching the desired versions automatically.

 The `spec.removalBehavior` field allows configuration of what might be removed by the controller when the policy is in "mustnothave" mode. *It has no effect when the policy is in "musthave" mode.*